wisescootering/infrareddrone/readme.md

 ## Supporting other cameras
+Here are a few words on how to re-calibrate new cameras.
+Beware that the code won't run easily for new formats as there may be a bunch of things to modify to support new cameras/drones.
+Feel free to reach out to balthazarneveu@gmail.com in case you're interested in using this project.

 ### Geometric calibrations
 * when using a new camera:
   * to get a planar checkerboard, either print or display on your computer screen  [Generator "8x11"](https://calib.io/pages/camera-calibration-pattern-generator)